 OAT programmes in Eurasia are often highly medicalised, high threshold and have strict rules.
-For example, programmes may require people to have government-issued identity documents (ID), referral from a psychiatrist or other supporting documentation to enrol.

-One of the most vivid examples of this is North Macedonia.
-Here, in order to access any state supported services (except in prison, where people are identified by fingerprints), individuals need to have an ID.
-But to get an ID, they need to have a residential address.
+For example, programmes may require people to have government-issued identity documents (ID), referral from a psychiatrist or other supporting documentation to enrol.55 supported services (except in prison, where people are identified by fingerprints), individuals need to have an ID.56 But to get an ID, they need to have a residential address.
 This creates obstacles for certain populations; for example, many houses built and occupied by Roma people are built illegally and therefore cannot be used to register an ID.
 In addition, landlords are often unwilling to register people in their apartments, especially people who use drugs.
 People experiencing homelessness do not have an address to register.
 Even if a person manages to get an ID, they need to find a family doctor, who in turn will be willing to make a referral to a psychiatrist, who can then make a diagnosis and prescribe OAT.
 But family doctors are often unwilling to take on people who use drugs or Roma people.
 People who do manage to get a prescription must be able to travel to one of only two OAT centres, both of which are in Skopje, North Macedonia's capital city.65